-The Section 179 Deduction covers new and used equipment while the bonus depreciation covers only new equipment.
-The equipment must be for business purposes more than 50% of the time to qualify for Section 179 Deduction.
+The Section 179 Deduction covers new and used equipment.
+The bonus depreciation covers only new equipment.
+The equipment must be for business purposes more than 50% of the time to qualify.

 Most tangible goods qualify for the Section 179 Deduction, including (but not limited to):

 - Equipment (machines, etc) purchased for business use

 - Business Vehicles with a gross vehicle weight in excess of 6,000 lbs

 - Office Furniture

 - Property attached to your building that is not a structural component of the building (e.g. a printing press, large manufacturing tools and equipment)

 - Partial Business Use (equipment that is purchased for business use and personal use - generally, the deduction will be based on the percentage of time you use the equipment for business purposes.)

 Taxpayer Assistance Center

 New York, NY 10007